-The Committee granted cash-based performance units, performance shares, and restricted stock units in November 2016 to the NEOs.
-The cash-based performance units and performance shares units will mature in December 2019 and will be paid in early 2020 if the financial goals are attained.
+The Committee granted cash-based performance units, performance shares, and restricted stock units in March 2018 to the NEOs.
+The cash-based performance units and performance shares units will mature in December 2020 and will be paid in early 2021, if the financial goals are attained, and the restricted stock units will vest in March 2021.
 The values shown in the table reflect the potential value at a target value of one dollar per unit payable at the end of the three-year performance period and one stock unit convertible into one share of Common Stock if the objectives are attained.
 The chart also reflects the fact that each stock unit may be worth a maximum of approximately two dollars or two shares if all performance targets are substantially exceeded, or nothing at all if performance thresholds are not met.